theverymistergames/unity-common/Input/README.md

     during this time, then activate `Action`

 ## Setup
-- Create scriptable object `InputAction` via `Create menu -> MisterGames -> Input -> Action`, setup its bindings, activation strategy if needed.
+- Create scriptable object `InputAction` (`Create menu -> MisterGames/Input/Action/...`), setup its bindings, activation strategy (`Create menu -> MisterGames/Input/Activation/...`) if needed.
-- Create scriptable object `InputScheme` with input actions.
+- Create scriptable object `InputScheme` (`Create menu -> MisterGames/Input/InputScheme`) with input actions.
 Input scheme is a group of input actions, that can be activated and deactivated together.
-- Create scriptable object `InputChannel` with input schemes.
+- Create scriptable object `InputChannel` (`Create menu -> MisterGames/Input/InputChannel`) with input schemes.
 Input channel manages a list of input schemes.
 - Setup `InputUpdater` component on any game object in the scene and select input channel to update.
 It considered that there is only one `InputChannel`, but it is not a singleton.

 ## Assembly definitions